0xPolygonID/tutorials/mkdocs/docs/js-sdk/js-sdk-components/credential/credential-wallet.md

 ## Find Credentials with Query with findByQuery() method

-This method lets you find credentials using iden3 protocol's query language.
+This method lets you find credentials using Iden3protocol's query language.

 ```typescript
 findByQuery(query: ProofQuery): Promise<W3CCredential[]>;

 ```

-where `ProofQuery` can contain parameters including `allowedIssuers` (Issuers that are allowed to issue a credential), `claimId`(Id of the credential issued), `credentialSubjectId`(id of the subject of the credential to whom a credential is issued), `type` (type of credential issued), `schema`(schema used to create a credential), and `credentialSubject`(subject of the credential to whom a credential is issued).
+where `ProofQuery` can contain parameters including:
+`allowedIssuers` (Issuers that are allowed to issue a credential),

+`claimId`(ID of the credential issued),

+`credentialSubjectId`(ID of the subject of the credential to whom a credential is issued),

+`type` (type of credential issued),

+`schema`(schema used to create a credential),

+`credentialSubject`(subject of the credential to whom a credential is issued).

 This credential is then used to create a proof.

 ```typescript
 export interface ProofQuery {